vadimsj/redland-renovations/README.md

 - The purpose of the website is to convert prospective visitors into leads and capture their contact details.

-- The website is designed as a landing page with a single main call-to-action for its visitors, which is to contact the company.

 ## User Eperience (UX)

 ### User stories